"History of California" © 1932 Raymond Bolton. Oil reverse painted on glass.

-The utilization of glass as a “canvas” for original art has a long and storied history, one that links generations and geographic regions across the SouthWest.
-While GLASSplash was created “organically” within a dialogue between Inspired Living’s Design Team and the Artist homeowner for a recent Altadena, CA project, research of the topic of art-on-glass reveals a long and storied history.
+The utilization of glass as a “canvas” for original art has been around for some time, one that links generations and geographic regions across the SouthWest.
+While GLASSplash was created “organically” within a dialogue between Inspired Living’s design team and the artist homeowner for a recent Altadena, CA project, research of the topic of art-on-glass reveals a long and storied history.

-GLASSplash’s “Santa Fe Collection” has been developed incorporating many of the elements that inform both of the founders’ familial backgrounds.
-“Acoma” brings the unmistakable graphics of Sky City to glass instead of clay.
-“Navajo” shares the intricate weaving of traditional rug designs onto a motif of undeniable beauty.
-“Big Skies” and “Vistas” share the beauty of the Southwest utilizing the talents of LA-based artist Rob Remer’s “Atmospheric Landscapes” to capture the inspiring lands of New Mexico.
+GLASSplash’s numerous collections have been developed incorporating many of the elements that inform both of the founders’ familial backgrounds.
+Jonathan Juanico's “Acoma” brings the unmistakable graphics of Sky City to glass instead of clay.
+“Big Skies” share the beauty of the Southwest utilizing the camera lens to capture the inspiring lands of New Mexico.